jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 *The texts below are loose ideas, yet to be turned into more polished documentation.*

-This documentation section covers all the coding aspects and principles of the new computer language.
+This documentation section covers all the coding aspects and principles of Encircle.

 Some of the principles have to be implemented inside the code base.
-Most of the aspects can be implemented merely as an *aspect* construct, using the new computer language itself.
+Most of the aspects can be implemented merely as an *aspect* construct, using Encircle itself.

 The following principles need to be part of the code base: